- Industrial Enzyme Engineering

-On the other hand we have more recently also become engaged in industrial enzyme engineering toward the development of novel bioprocessing technologies to apply to industrial waste streams for the production of value added products in the natural health products, food colorings and nutrition fields.
+On the one hand we are engaged in industrial enzyme engineering toward the development of novel bioprocessing technologies to apply to industrial waste streams for the production of value added products in the mining, forestry, textiles and feed/food industries.

 Publications, Protein Structures and Patents

 Our 3 latest publications include:

 Mohapatra DP, Robinson KA, Huang F, Kirpalani D, Loewen MC (2022) Insights into Increasing Selenate Reductase Enzyme Activity in the Presence of Nitrogen-Doped Graphite Electrodes for Selenium Effluent Treatment.
 Water 14:931. [online]